Jesús Ferreira: Personal life

-Jesús is the son of David Ferreira, a professional player who played for clubs including América de Cali, Atlético Paranaense, FC Dallas and the Colombia national team.
-In December 2019, the younger Ferreira received U.S. citizenship.
+He is the son of David Ferreira, a professional player who played for clubs including América de Cali, Atlético Paranaense, FC Dallas and the Colombia national team.
+In December 2019, Jesus Ferreira received U.S. citizenship.

+Ferreira owns a 10 acre farm near Dallas where he raises chickens and three cows.
+His girlfriend gave birth to the couple's first child, a daughter, in May 2025.